temcocontrols/T3000-API/README.md

 GRANT ALL PRIVILEGES ON DATABASE t3_api TO t3000;
 ```

-after you execute the above sql query, we can exit from the psql by writing `exit;` and enter and one more time write `exit` to go back to our normal ubuntu user:
+After you execute the above sql query, we can exit from the psql by writing `exit;` and press enter then write `exit` and press enter again to go back to our normal ubuntu user:

 ```
 exit;